 Venice has been a superpower for centuries both in the Mediterranean area and in Europe.
 It’s wealth, fame and constant innovations have made the city famous far and wide.

-Therefore, it is natural that Venezia was known throughout Europe with different names and several nicknames.
+Therefore, it is unsurprising that Europeans called Venice with different names and nicknames.

 What are the other names of Venice in other languages?

 In English, the city’s name is Venice.
-We know you knew that!
+Suprise!

 French people call Venice Venise, while Germans, Danish, and Swedish people call it Venedig.